Family law system

 - call the Family Relationship Advice Line on 1800 050 321 (8am to 8pm Monday to Friday; 10am to 4pm on Saturdays except public holidays).

 - information about legal assistance and related services, visit the Legal Assistance page.

 - legal aid assistance, visit the National Legal Aid website.

 - information on superannuation splitting, visit the superannuation splitting laws page.

 - information on property settlement and you are in a de facto relationship, visit our de facto property regime page.

 - information about an online dispute resolution tool to help resolve your family law dispute, visit the amica website.

-- taking your case before a family law court, visit the Federal Circuit Court website, the Family Court of Australia website, or the Family Court of Western Australia website.
+- taking your case before a family law court, visit the Federal Circuit and Family Court of Australia website or the Family Court of Western Australia website.
 Specialist family law courts have jurisdiction to hear cases about matters including:

 - married couples intending to divorce

 - assistance in understanding the most common family law terms used during separation, visit the Family Law TermFinder website.